chroma-sdk/Colore/docs/articles/getting-started.md

  * `Keyboard`
  * `Mouse`

-As a mousepad doesn't contain a SetKey method take a look at section 5.
+Since Mousepad doesn't contain a SetKey method, you can take a look at section 6.

 ## 5. How to define custom Colors
-You can of course define any color you like when you use `new ColoreColor(1.0, 1.0, 1.0)`.
-The numbers are in the order Red, Green and Blue where 1.0 is full color and 0.0 is nothing.
-Which makes this White (Red Green and Blue glowing at full bright).
-You can also use color values which range from 0 - 255 (the usual color range) but make sure to use or cast your value to `byte` to call the correct constructor.
-This can cause some trouble if you aren't careful:
+You can instantiate `ColoreColor` with RGB values ranging from  0 to 1.
+You can also use intensities from 0 to 255 (the usual range) but make sure to cast your value to `byte` to call the correct constructor.
+This can cause some trouble if you are not careful:

-This will work as expected as it's using the byte constructor: `new ColoreColor(255, 125, 125)` This will **NOT** work as expected: `new ColoreColor(255.0, 125.0, 125.0)`
+This will work as it's using the byte constructor: `new ColoreColor(255, 125, 125)` This will *not* work: `new ColoreColor(255.0, 125.0, 125.0)`

-This does work as expected:
+Example:

 ``` C#
 int i = 255;